SSG-DRD-IOT/Alexa-on-Intel-NUC/README.md

 # Alexa-on-Intel-NUC

-Code to connect Intel NUC Gateway to Alexa Voice Services.
+This project demonstrates how to integrate the Intel NUC with Amazon Alexa Voice Services.
+When finished you will use the Intel NUC to send voice commands to Alexa and be able to control 2 LEDs connected to the NUC via an Arduino 101.

 ##Instructions

-1. Clone or download repo onto the Intel NUC Gateway

-2. Follow the instructions provided in the Instructions.pdf file.
+In the Documents folder you will find two PDFs:

+"Getting Started With Intel NUC and AWS" covers basic getting started instructions and teaches you how to use Node-RED to send sensor data to AWS

+"Alexa Voice Service on Intel NUC" covers how to use the code in this repository to create the Alexa Voice Service integration with the Intel NUC.

-If you are unfamiliar with the basic operation of the Gateway refer to this document: https://software.intel.com/en-us/getting-started-with-intel-iot-gateways-and-iotdk
+For more information on the Intel NUC and other Gateways please refer to this document: https://software.intel.com/en-us/getting-started-with-intel-iot-gateways-and-iotdk